piratas-ar/utopia.partidopirata.com.ar/_en/2019-01-20-apostatize_from_asocial_networks.md

 [^ars]: Nearly $ 350.000.000 USD at the time of writing.

-Esto no quiere decir que abandonemos formas de encontrarnos, informarnos, compartir y tener discusiones interesantes.
-Existen redes sociales libres y comunitarias.

-This doesn't mean to abandon every form of gathering, keeping ourselves informed, sharing and having interesting discussiones.
+To apostatize from asocial networks of mass-surveillance doesn't mean to abandon every form of gathering, keeping ourselves informed, sharing or having interesting discussions.
 There're other social networks that are libre and communitary.

-Para eso, planteamos distintas estrategias y escenarios.
-Si te estabas planteando dejar de usar Facebook (y Twitter y Google y etc.), seguí leyendo:)

 We propose several strategies and scenarios.
 If you were thinking about leaving Facebook (and Twitter, and Google, etc.), keep reading :)

-# Drástico

 # Drastic

-Si estás podrida y no querés saber más nada, podés cerrar tus cuentas y venirte al Fediverso.

-If you're fed up and you don't want to know anything else, you can close your accounts and come to the Fediverse.
+If you're fed up and you don't want to know anything else, you can close your accounts and come with us to the Fediverse.

-El Fediverso es una red de nodos de comunicación que se interconectan entre sí, se federan.
-Si para comunicarte con alguien en Facebook había que tener también una cuenta en Facebook y lo mismo para Twitter y así para todas las plataformas, en el Fediverso solo es necesario elegir un nodo, el que nos caiga más simpático, el que nos parezca más confiable y a través de este, ya nos podemos comunicar con el resto.

 The Fediverse is a network of interconnected communication nodes, that is, they federate.
 To talk with someone who's on Facebook, you need a Facebook account, and the same for Twitter, and for every other platform.
-In the Fediverse you just need to pick one of the many nodes, the one that looks more friendly, more trusty, and throw it we can talk with every other.
+In the Fediverse you just need to pick one of the many nodes, the one that looks more friendly, more trustable, and through it we can talk with every other.

-Para esto existen redes como Diáspora, GNU Social, Mastodon, Friendica, Hubzilla, entre tantos otros, que son software que permite que cualquier comunidad maneje su propio nodo.
-Si antes esta capacidad solo la tenían empresas, ahora cualquier colectivo puede armar su red y federarla con las demás.

 Networks like Diaspora*, GNU Social, Mastodon, Friendica, Hubzilla, and others, are different software that allow any community to